vefunder/protocol-research-review/articles/Silo_Finance.md

 ## Siloed Lending Markets

 Silo is a permissionless and non-custodial lending protocol that allows the creation of isolated (siloed) lending markets.
 The protocol is designed to support two types of asset categories, Unique Tokens and Bridge Assets.
-Unique tokens have their liquidity isolated in dedicated silos (1 silo for each token), while the bridge asset (currently ETH) is paired with every unique token across all isolated silos.
+Unique tokens have their liquidity isolated in dedicated silos (1 silo for each token), while the bridge assets (currently ETH and XAI) are paired with every unique token across all isolated silos.

-Inside an isolated market, both assets can be used interchangeably as collateral and loan.
-In other words, when lending token A, one can only borrow the bridge asset ETH against it.
-The bridge asset ETH can then be used as collateral in another silo, to borrow token B. Thus, one can borrow any token with any collateral, while isolating the risks related to the collateral token within one pool.
+Inside an isolated market, the three assets can be used interchangeably as collateral and loan.
+In other words, when lending token A, one can only borrow the bridge assets against it (ETH, XAI, or both).
+The bridge assets can then be used as collateral in another silo, to borrow token B. Thus, one can borrow any token with any collateral, while isolating the risks related to the collateral token within one pool.

 In comparison, 1st generation lending markets like Compound or Aave have all collateral in one pool (shared pool), hence the impact of exploits - e.g. through price manipulation - can be much higher.
-This weakness was exploited by hackers multiple times, the lending platform Cream serves as an unholy example.
-Other drawbacks of the original shared-pool design include limitations in listing new assets, high parameter maintenance cost, cumbersome collateral listing process, and low capital efficiency.
+This weakness was exploited by hackers multiple times, the lending platform Cream serves as an unholy [example](https://rekt.news/cream-rekt-2/).
+Other drawbacks of the original shared-pool design include limitations in listing new assets, high parameter maintenance cost, cumbersome collateral [listing process](https://medium.com/primedao/enabling-collateral-in-defi-lending-why-your-favorite-token-might-not-be-listed-yet-a1ef27fd19bb), and low capital efficiency.
 Silo aims to improve these systemic risks and drawbacks and unlock long-tail assets to be lent and borrowed.

 ![Silo_Tweet](https://user-images.githubusercontent.com/89845409/200534791-ea63c74d-8da9-485d-bee9-73c10f6b31e8.png))